-A contribution of £7,000 is sought for the relocation/improvement of the Acorn Close bus stop, however no further sustainable transport contribution is required in this instance since the off-site pedestrian improvements and the financial contribution are considered sufficient to mitigate against the impact of the development and a further contribution would not meet the tests of being reasonable or necessary.
+A new bus stop has been provided and this should include raised kerbs, details of which should be provided as part of the S278 agreement.
+No further sustainable transport contribution is required in this instance since the off-site pedestrian improvements and the financial contribution are considered sufficient to mitigate against the impact of the development and a further contribution would not meet the tests of being reasonable or necessary.